williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code.md

 For more information on these parameters, see [the OAuth 2.0 API reference](https://developer.okta.com/docs/api/resources/oauth2.html#obtain-an-authorization-grant-from-a-user).

 If the user does not have an existing session, this will open the Okta Sign-in Page.
-After successfully authenticating, the user will arrive at the specified `redirect_uri` along with a `code`:
+If they have an existing session, or after they authenticate, they will arrive at the specified `redirect_uri` along with a `code`:

 ```
 http://localhost:3000/?code=P5I7mdxxdv13_JfXrCSq&state=state-296bc9a0-a2a2-4a57
 -be1a-d0e2fd9bb601
 ```

 This code will remain valid for 60 seconds, during which it can be exchanged for tokens.

 ### 3. Exchanging the Code for Tokens